Patball: Event rules

-When the ball hits an object or a person before the returning player has a chance to hit it, "obs" (see the section Language, below) is declared.
+When the ball hits an object or a person before the returning player has a chance to hit it, "obs" is declared.
 If a consensus is reached in that it was "obs", the round is restarted with the player that declared "obs" serving.
 The game-play and rules are often changed by the players.
-For example, some players would not allow the shooting technique of hitting the ball onto the wall without a bounce - but others could eliminate that rule so that the shooting player can hit the ball right before the bounce occurs.
+For example, some players would not allow the shooting technique of hitting the ball onto the wall without a bounce, but others could eliminate that rule so that the shooting player can hit the ball right before the bounce occurs.
 In any instance where the ball goes in a wild direction due to an odd surface, named "curbs" or a "dodgy bounce", a re-throw takes place.
 If the second player dislikes the first player's serve, they can declare a "second serve", and the first player has to re-serve.
 The first player can declare a "second serve" as well if they wish to.
 This can be thought to be useful to the first player because the first player cannot get out on the first serve.